mmvvff/aamne_decompr/README.md

 # OECD Analytical AMNE Value-Added Decomposition

 This repository implements the value-added trade accounting framework of Wang et al. (2013) using data from the OECD's Analytical AMNE database.
-The decomposition is performed using the `decompr` R package.
+The decomposition is performed using the `decompr` R package, and various strategies are outlined to identify value-added trade within sector-to-sector relationships.

 ## Overview